KSI vs. Logan Paul II: Broadcasting

 The fight was streamed live on DAZN in the United States and seven other countries.
 The fight was broadcast live on Sky Sports Box Office in the United Kingdom and Ireland for a fee of £9.95.
 The fight was streamed live on FITE TV in the countries where the rights are not sold.
 Due to piracy concerns, the fight was not broadcast on YouTube, like the previous event, this event lost an estimated 1.4 million potential pay-per-view buys to pirated Twitch streams.
 On British radio, the fight aired on BBC Radio 5 Live.

 On DAZN, it was the third most streamed fight of 2019 across nine markets, behind only Andy Ruiz Jr. vs. Anthony Joshua II and Canelo Álvarez vs. Sergey Kovalev.
-On Sky Sports Box Office, the fight sold 216,000 pay-per-view buys in the United Kingdom.
-Eddie Hearn in August 2022, would reveal that the fight sold 2 million PPV buys worldwide.
+On Sky Sports Box Office, the fight sold 216,000 PPV buys in the United Kingdom.
+In August 2022, Eddie Hearn would reveal that the fight sold 2 million PPV buys worldwide, which would later be backed up on Twitter by KSI's manager Mams Taylor.